-1. Size Matters - Each Tertill can patrol approximately 200 square feet, so a 10 x 20 garden, or 14 x 14 are great options.
-A well-tended 200-foot garden can out-produce a weed-filled, disease-ridden garden 2 times the size!
+1. Check the Size - Each Tertill can maintain approximately 200 square feet, twice the size of the average US garden.
+So a 10 x 20 garden, or 14 x 14 are great options.

 - Metal fence (chain-link, chicken wire, hardware cloth, etc.)